-Spaerocerid Fly Identification
+Sphaerocerid Fly Identification

 On these flies, the first segment of the tarsi is enlarged compared to the other segments.
 The tarsi are the last five segments of the legs.

-Spaerocerid Biology and Habits
+Sphaerocerid Biology and Habits

 There are a few species that feed in any decaying organic matter, meaning that they can be found in the same areas, such as Phorid flies and Fruit flies.
 The biology and habits are much the same as these other small flies.

-Inspecting Spaerocerid Infestations
+Inspecting Sphaerocerid Infestations